ToGohi/AGImagesDownloader/README.md

 ## License

-AGCustomControls is available under the MIT license.
+AGImagesDownloader is available under the MIT license.
 See the LICENSE file for more info.